codingforeternity/datascience/Assorted-Ideas.md

 * How many theories are there?
 How many don't have any supporting evidence--like psychology?
 * Understand what their cries and motions mean

+Email: Babies whack themselves in their faces (10/1/15)
+* Because they're learning, just like back propagation.

 Email: Newest cyber threat will be data manipulation, US intelligence chief says | Technology | The Guardian
 * ML cyber security.
 All data must be publicly confirmable--like with Bitcoin.
 * http://www.theguardian.com/technology/2015/sep/10/cyber-threat-data-manipulation-us-intelligence-chief